“Wow! You look great! You look just the same!”

 That’s a fairly typical greeting from those who have not seen me since before my heart attack.
-While they might assume that this is a thoughtful and flattering comment to offer, many times it may not feel that way.
+While some might assume that this is a thoughtful and flattering comment to offer, many times it may not feel that way.

 Surprised?
-Many women, especially in the early days, weeks and months while still reeling emotionally and physically from their life-altering cardiac train wreck, tell me that they often feel like replying to such greetings with:
+Many people, especially in the early days, weeks and months while still reeling emotionally and physically from their life-altering cardiac train wreck, tell me that they often feel like replying to such greetings with:

-“I am NOT fine – and I am NOT the same!”
+“I am NOT the same!”

 Instead of the well-meant but oddly niggling “You look great!” – what might be more helpful to the freshly-diagnosed heart patient?